brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 dat <- left_join(dat, frl)
 ```

 After loading in our three datasets, we’ll join them together to make one cohesive data set to use for modelling.
-After joining, the data contains both student-level variables (e.g. gender, ethnicity, enrollment in special education/talented and gifted programs, etc.) and district-level variables (e.g. school longitude and latitude, proportion of students who qualify for free and reduced-price lunch, etc.), all of which will be included for each 3 of our `{tidymodels}` tree-based examples.
+After joining, the data contains both student-level variables (e.g. gender, ethnicity, enrollment in special education/talented and gifted programs, etc.) and district-level variables (e.g. school longitude and latitude, proportion of students who qualify for free and reduced-price lunch, etc.), all of which will be included for each 3 of our tidymodels tree-based examples.

 For a more complete description of the variables, you can download the data dictionary [here](data_dictionary.csv).

 # Explore the data

-We’ll use the `skim()` function from `{skimr}` to take a closer look at our variables.
+We’ll use the `skimr::skim()` to take a closer look at our variables.
 Many numeric predictors are clearly non-normal (see histograms below), but this is no problem as tree-based methods are robust to non-normality.

 ```r